mediafly/extensions-documentation/extensions.md

 ### Notifications

 When notifications are enabled for an app, users can subscribe or unsubscribe to/from emails on any folder.
 When new content appears in the folder, the system will email the user either instantly or at the end of the day in a digest of the availability of the new content.
-Interactives can control notifications with the following commands.
+Extensions can control notifications with the following commands.

 #### Get notification status for a folder
 *mflyCommands.js:* mflyCommands.getNotificationStatus(_id_) <br>